sheryew/tp/docs/DeveloperGuide.md

 Step 3: After adding a few employees into the application, he/she wants to view the birthdays in the month of January to prepare the birthday celebrations in advance.
 The `birthday m/1` command will display all employees with birthdays in the month of January.

+Step 4: The user now wants to view all birthdays that fall in the first quarter which includes Jan, Feb and Mar.
+The `birthday m/1,2,3` command will display all employees with birthdays in the first quarter.

 Step 4: The user then realises that today is the first day of a new month and he/she wants to view which employees have birthdays in the current month.
 The `birthday` command without providing the month will display all employees with